Imagine the perfect way to eat an Oreo.

-Imagine the perfect way to eat an Oreo.
+What picture and process comes to mind when you ponder the perfect way to eat an Oreo?
 Perhaps you twist the top layer, separating the cookie into two parts, and then eat them one by one.
 Alternatively, you could dunk the treat into milk to soften it just the right amount.
 Or maybe, if you’re a rheologist who studies complex fluids, you snack on the cookie while you test its mechanical properties in your lab.

 In Physics of Fluids, by AIP Publishing, researchers from Massachusetts Institute of Technology characterized the flow and fracture of Oreos, finding the creme, which is officially “mushy” in rheological texture, tends to stick to one side of the cookie.